BL-30/Development-project-in-Machine-Learning/README.md

 (choice of the kernel, feature selection, etc.)
 We try to automate your process as much as possible

-We also created a git repository for our group: https://redmine-df.telecom-bretagne.eu/
 - We first commit our code in multiple .py, and then merged them in order to write the Python functions implementing the workflow in one single .py file.
 - We applied the workflow onto the two datasets, using either a Python script or a notebook.
 - Important: Our .py file containing the functions is the same when applied to one or the other dataset
 - Each student of the group wrote at least one function.
-We indicate the writer of each function in comment
+- We indicate the writer of each function in comment
+- We also created a git repository for our group: https://redmine-df.telecom-bretagne.eu/

 ## :white_check_mark: Requirements